cicorias/Castle-Winbuntu/README.md

 ### Homesick

-1. I'm a pretty big fan of managing things with Homesick (I've tried the custom Makefile approach w/ symlinks, etc. but have found Homesick to be a more sustainable method of organization and deployment.
-Install it with `gem install homesick`
+1. I'm also a big fan of managing things with Homesick (I've tried the custom Makefile approach w/ symlinks, etc. but have found Homesick to be a more sustainable method of organization and deployment.
+First install ruby, then `gem install homesick`
 1. Clone this castle with `homesick clone rodtreweek/winbuntu`
 1. Create the symlinks with `homesick link winbuntu`

 ### Vim plugins

-https://github.com/junegunn/vim-plug
+I love, love, love vim-plug.
+You will too, I promise :) https://github.com/junegunn/vim-plug

 1. Vimplug Install: `curl -fLo ~/.vim/autoload/plug.vim --create-dirs \